Due to the recent popularity of the ADS-B receiver, many student pilots are talking about getting a portable ADS-B device.

 But how about the student pilots from other continents?

 Most student pilots have yet to learn much about this topic—especially where this next-generation air traffic management technology is unavailable.

 ADS-B means Automatic Dependent Surveillance-Broadcast.
 It is a new generation of technology to replace radars shortly.

-Radar is an aid for Air Traffic Controllers to see the location of aircraft as well as aircraft identification.
+Radar is an aid for Air Traffic Controllers to see the aircraft’s location and identification.

 That’s how air traffic controllers provide pilots guidance: